psorokva/MountFinder/README.md

 - As a user, I want to have the option to save my mountain list and to be reminded to save before quitting
 - As a user, I want to be given the option to load my mountain list from file

+# Instructions for Grader
+### To add new mountains to the mountain list (the first required action):
+1. Start the application by running Main
+2. Select a city from the dropdown (Vancouver) and click "Ok"
+3. Select "Add new mountain" option
+4. Fill out the form and select "Save mountain".
+This will add a new mountain to the list.

+### To compare two mountains (the second required action):
+1. Start the application by running Main
+2. Select a city from the dropdown (Vancouver) and click "Ok"
+3. Add at least 2 mountains through "Add new mountain" option or select "Load list from file"
+4. Select "Compare two mountains"
+5. In the new window, select 2 mountains that you want to compare and click "Compare" *This will display information of 2 mountains side by side and if price and distance values are not equal, will change the font to red for higher value and green for lower value.*

+### Visual component:
+- Visual component is visible after adding new mountain in the Success pop-up.

+### To save the state of the application to file:
+- Select "Save list to file" option in the menu.

+### To load the state of the application from file:
+1. Select "Load list from file" option in the menu.

 ## References
 [JsonSerializationDemo](https://github.students.cs.ubc.ca/CPSC210/JsonSerializationDemo) was adapted as the basis for the persistence module of this app.